 1. Go to Orientation

 Your university’s Freshers’ orientation will usually be held sometime during the initial days of term, and it’s an extraordinary chance to find out about some of the societies and groups you might want to join.
-It tends to be fun finding the most obscure or bizarre club,, but don’t be enticed to join a society you’ll presumably never join in – practically all freshers will find they’ve signed up to society, paid the membership fee and afterward can’t be bothered with the socials and meetings.
+It tends to be fun finding the most obscure or bizarre club,, but don’t be enticed to join a society you’ll presumably never join in – practically all freshers will find they’ve signed up to society, paid the membership fee and afterwards can’t be bothered with the socials and meetings.

 2. Be Open-Minded